Latvia: Parliament passes Holocaust restitution law | DW | 11.02.2022

 Author: Max Zander

-It was passed after lengthy negotiations that involved the World Jewish Restitution Organization (WJRO), Latvian Jewish representatives as well as government authorities.
+It was passed after lengthy negotiations that involved the World Jewish Restitution Organization, Latvian Jewish representatives and government authorities.
 The process, which started in 2005, also involved the United States and Israel.

 Stolen assets and property

 Latvia was occupied by the Soviet Union and Nazi Germany during World War II.
-During this period, close to 90% of the country’s 95,000 Jews perished.
+During this period, close to 90% of the country's 95,000 Jews died.

-After independence from the Soviet Union in 1991, Latvia passed laws on returning the property, but there was no one left to claim the assets.
+Latvia passed laws on returning the property after independence from the Soviet Union in 1991, but there was no one left to claim the assets.

 "We're not going to ask the properties to be returned," said Dmitry Krupnikov, head of the Latvian Jewish Community Restitution Fund.